Bath & Body Works, Inc.

 Bath & Body Works, Inc. (formerly known as L Brands, Inc., Limited Brands, Inc. and The Limited, Inc.) is an American specialty retail company based in Columbus, Ohio.
-It owns Bath & Body Works, posted $11.9 billion in revenue in 2021, and was listed as 248 on the 2020 Fortune 500 list of largest United States companies by revenue.
+It owns Bath & Body Works, posted $7.4 billion in revenue in 2023, and was listed as 481 on the 2024 Fortune 500 list of largest United States companies by revenue.

 In February 2020, L Brands announced the planned sale of its Victoria's Secret division to Sycamore Partners, a private equity firm.
 Under the agreement, Sycamore Partners would gain a 55% controlling stake in Victoria's Secret while L Brands would keep a 45% stake, leaving Bath & Body Works to become L Brand's sole business.
-The sale fell through in May 2020, although Wexner did step down as CEO as planned, replaced by Andrew Meslow.
+The sale fell through in May 2020, although CEO Les Wexner did step down as planned, and was succeeded by Andrew Meslow.
+Daniel Heaf was appointed the new CEO effective May 19, 2025, replacing Gina Boswell who stepped down in May 2025.

-In March 2021, L Brands announced it would spin off Victoria's Secret as a stand-alone publicly traded company, and then change its name to Bath & Body Works, Inc.
+In March 2021, L Brands announced it would spin off Victoria's Secret as a stand-alone publicly traded company, and then change its name to Bath & Body Works, Inc. As of August 3, 2021, the separation was complete, and Bath and Body Works stock started trading under the ticker symbol "BBWI".